Commodities are the resources or raw materials used to manufacture refined goods.

 Trading commodities has evolved as a practice over the years.
 Moreover, the range of commodities in the market today is incredibly diverse.
 Let us look at the commodity exchanges in India and the different types of commodities traded in the commodity derivatives market.

 - National Multi Commodity Exchange of India (NMC)

 Typically, commodity trading occurs either in derivatives markets or spot markets.

 - Spot markets are also known as “cash markets” or “physical markets” where traders exchange physical commodities, and that too for immediate delivery.

-On the exchanges, you can trade in hard as well as soft commodities.
-Hard commodities include crude oil, metals, etc. and soft commodities generally have a shelf life and include agricultural commodities like wheat, soybean, corn, cotton, etc.
+On the commodity exchanges, you can trade in hard and soft commodities.
+Hard commodities include crude oil, metals, etc. Soft commodities generally have a shelf life and include agricultural commodities like wheat, soybean, corn, cotton, etc.

 Globally, the most-traded commodities include gold, silver, crude oil, Brent oil, natural gas, soybean, cotton, wheat, corn, and coffee.
 Here is some insight into a few of these commodities

 Crude oil is one of the most sought-after commodities.
 With several byproducts, such as petroleum and diesel, the demand for crude oil is increasing daily, especially due to the boom in demand for automobiles.

 The high demand has even led to the eruption of geopolitical tensions worldwide.
 OPEC is a consortium of nations that produce oil, and some of the top oil-producing countries are Saudi Arabia, the USA and Russia.

 Gold has always been an anchor for most people.
 When we see the price value of the US dollar fall, we start buying more gold for security and when the price value of the dollar goes up, gold prices tend to fall; they share an inverse relationship.